 Mobile phones have become an accessory we do not leave the house without.
-Their purpose has changed through the years and today we use them for so much more than just calling or texting someone – now we also care about apps, the design, virtual assistants, and various other features.
+Their purpose has changed through the years and today we use them for so much more than just calling or texting someone – now we also care about the SBK mobile app, the design, virtual assistants, and various other features.
 Therefore, when choosing which mobile device to get, we have to take into account operating systems and know which one suits our needs the best.

 What are mobile operating systems?

 An operating system for mobile phones (or mobile OS) is a software that runs your device.
 A couple of years ago you could come across an operating system only on your laptop or desktop; however, as the need for smartphones rose, mobile operating systems were developed.
 Today we have three most popular mobile operating systems: Android, iOS, and Windows.
 These operating systems are usually tied to certain manufactures – iOS on iPhone, Windows 10 on any of the Windows Phones, and finally, Android on various other phones such as Samsung, Huawei, Sony, HTC, or BlackBerry.
 Since all three of these offer different advantages to their users, customers often aren’t sure which one is the best, or better said, best for them.
 Therefore, let’s look at what these three operating systems have to offer in different categories.

 iOS and Android have a relatively similar interface – there is a lock screen where you can see the date and time, as well as the notifications.
 When you unlock the phone you have a home screen filled with apps.
 The only difference is that Android also has an app drawer.
 Windows 10 has a tiled interface and each of the tiles gives you some information about the apps.
 All three give you an option to swipe down and see all your notifications, calls, or emails and messages you might have.